WacKEDmaN/ANSI-Color-for-Z80-MBC2/extras/Readme.md

 erase profile.su
 ```

-matrix1.c Sarah Libman matrix code with some mods for larger terminal (80x43), using all lines, and clear screen when USER button is pressed
+matrix1.c Sarah Libman's matrix code with some mods for larger terminal (80x43), using all lines, and clear screen when USER button is pressed
 compiles with z88dk
 ```
 zcc +cpm -v -o matrix1.com matrix1.c